cityofaustin/Residential-Permitting/_glossary/driveway.md

 ---

-A paved area for cars to access a lot that can lead to a garage or other parking structure.
 A surfaced area providing vehicular access within a lot, or shared between two lots, usually leading to a garage, other parking or loading area.